BettercareHealth/bettercare/facilitators-guide/fg-0-5-intro.md

 ### Pre- and post-tests

 There is a multiple-choice test of 20 questions for each chapter at the end of the book.
-Participants are encouraged to take a pre-test before starting each chapter, to benchmark their current knowledge, and a post-test after each chapter, to assess what they have learned.
+Participants are encouraged to take a pre-test before starting each chapter to benchmark their current knowledge, and a post-test after each chapter to assess what they have learned.
 Self-assessment allows participants to monitor their own progress through the course.

 ### Question-and-answer format